JaneliaSciComp/hortacloud-importer/README.md

 -t: number of threads.
 --ktx: generate a ktx compressed octree.
 You need to generate a KTX octree for browsing your data on Horta3D viewer.
 By default, this converter generates only a tiff octree.
 ```
-This converter aoutomatically determine the optimal number of levels for your data if you do not set the number of levels by using -l option.
+This converter aoutomatically determines the optimal number of levels for your data if you do not set the number of levels by using -l option.

 If you browse your data only on Horta3D, please use --ktxonly option.
 The converter will generate only a ktx octree without a tiff octree.
 ```